dzzh/RIBs-wiki/Home.md

 ## RIB Tooling
-In order to ensure smooth adoption of the RIB architecture across our four apps (per platform), we have invested in tooling to make RIBs easier to use and take advantage of the invariants created by adopting the RIBs architecture.
+In order to ensure smooth adoption of the RIB architecture across all our apps, we have invested in tooling to make RIBs easier to use and take advantage of the invariants created by adopting the RIBs architecture.
 Some of this tooling has been open sourced and will be discussed in tutorials.

 The RIB related tooling that we have so far open sourced includes:
 * **Code generation:** IDE plugins for creating new RIBs and accompanying tests.